SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 We use OpenTelemetry collector to gather the following data from Puppet:

--   Puppet Server logs.
+-   **Puppet Server logs**.
 For more information about the logs location, see [Puppet Server Logs](https://puppet.com/docs/puppetserver/5.3/config_file_logbackxml.html).

 -   **Puppet Server Access logs**.
 For more information about the logs location, see [Puppet Server Logs](https://puppet.com/docs/puppetserver/5.3/config_file_logbackxml.html).